top of page

 Dark Sea Rising: Chapter One

-Jacop tried to think of fish pressed against the iron charms and red ribbons that protected their fishing net.
-He tried to think of dolphins darting in front of their boat.
+As Jacop studied the dark sea surrounding the boat, a sudden blast of icy wind reminded him that November and all of its dangers lurked just a few weeks away.
+Jacob tried to think of the iron charms and red ribbons that protected their fishing net pulling through the dark sea.
 And, he tried to think of kelp and crabs and herring.

 But it was no good.